-The council and its partners promote healthy and active lifestyle through the following initiatives:
+The Council and its partners promote healthy and active lifestyle through the following initiatives:

-- Schemes aimed at assisting the over 50's maintain healthy lifestyles, such as Blues Bodycare Fit For Life, Active +, Health walks - Working with Virgin Active, the Leisure Centre contractor, to ensure provision for older people is factored into the services and activities offered - Linking in with health check projects, e.g. Healthy Chance
+- Schemes aimed at assisting the over 50's maintain healthy lifestyles, such as Blues Bodycare Fit For Life, Active +, Health walks - Working with Virgin Active, the Leisure Centre contractor, to ensure provision for older people is factored into the services and activities offered - Linking in with health check projects, e.g. Healthy Chance - Falls prevention programmes run at sheltered housing units - Promotion of adult learning opportunities available in the District

-- Falls prevention programmes run at sheltered housing units - Promotion of adult learning opportunities available in the District
+- Continue to provide and promote a range of sport and physical activities which appeal to the active over 50's, on an ongoing basis. - Support the moves put forward by some sheltered housing schemes to become 'hubs' for services to older people - Promote and support NHS, Adult Social Care and housing association initiatives targeted at older people.
+For example, those linked to nutrition / hydration screening, falls prevention, digital inclusion and dementia management - Ensure regulations around safeguarding of vulnerable adults are adhered to

-- Continue to provide and promote a range of sport and physical activities which appeal to the active over 50's, on an ongoing basis. - Support the activities for transitional/frail offer people - Promote NHS initiatives targeted at older people - Ensure regulations around safeguard by by vulnerable adults are adhered to - 4.
-To support older people to feel safe and supported in their home and their neighbourhood
+4. To support older people to feel safe and supported in their home and their neighbourhood

-Many older people will have lived in the District for a number of years and have formed a strong attachment to their home and neighbourhood.
+Many older people will have lived in the District for a number of years and have formed a strong attachment to their home and neighbourhood..
 As such the demand for housing from the District's ageing population will require a range of solutions.
 The Government's Strategy, Lifetime Homes, Neighbourhoods: A National Strategy for Housing in an Ageing Society (CLG 2008) emphasises the importance of older people having access to good quality housing which is vital to helping them maintain their independence and quality of life.
 'Homes for Older People: An Accommodation Strategy for Older People in Essex 2007-2009' (Essex County Council) says that the current housing provision in the County is inadequate in terms of people's aspirations and expectations and the type and location of existing accommodation.